marcinkuzminski/rhodecode/docs/usage/general.rst

 ++++++++++++++++++++++++++++++++++

-In file view when this checkbox is checked the << and >> arrows will jump to changesets withing the same branch currently viewing.
+In file view when this checkbox is checked the << and >> arrows will jump to changesets within the same branch currently viewing.
 So for example if someone is viewing files at 'beta' branch and marks `follow current branch` checkbox the << and >> buttons will only show him revisions for 'beta' branch